bitsnaps/TspDynamicProgrammingIterative/README.md

-# TspDynamicProgrammingIterative
-Example of solving TSP () using Dynamic Programming written by @williamfiset re-written with Groovy 3.
+# TSP Dynamic Programming

+An implementation of the traveling salesman problem in Java (re-written with Groovy 3) using dynamic programming to improve the time complexity from O(n!) to O(n^2 * 2^n).

+written by William Fiset.